MicroEJ/docs/KernelDeveloperGuide/gettingStarted.rst

 What is a MicroEJ Demo Flavor?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A MicroEJ Demo Flavor is a composition of a set of runtime services, pre-installed Applications and a given MicroEJ Runtime Environment.
+A MicroEJ Demo Flavor is a composition of a set of runtime services, pre-installed Applications, and a given MicroEJ Runtime Environment.
 Any flavor can be customized with MicroEJ SDK for a specific product.

 +---------------------+-----------------------------+----------------------------------------------------------------+---------------------------------+
 | MicroEJ Demo Flavor | MicroEJ Runtime Environment | Services Pre-installed Apps                                    | UI Pre-installed Apps           |